RV Electrical Systems: Understanding How They Work

 You will become familiar with the 2-3 types of electrical systems in your RV and what powers them.

-You will learn about 30-amp and 50-amp RV power cords and adapters that you may need, and MUCH more.
+You will learn about 30-amp and 50-amp RV electrical cords and adapters that you may need, and MUCH more.

 When it comes to your RV and electricity, there really is a staggering amount of information to know.